theomyway/Ai_Fall_2021/README.md

 -Which models you selected and why?

-As for now i used KNN and naive bayes models of scikit as both as efficient for good accuracy
+As for now i used KNN and naive bayes models of scikit as both as efficient for good accuracy.
+The Logistic regrettion model took the longest execution time but revealed most closest result to accuracy.
+Proved to be the most efficient algo when normalized.

--What were the performances of each model on local test data?

 -Problems you faced?

 Problems faced were the apply model on normalized data as data was split and exucution would go on forever.
-Then code was done in pieces bit by bit
+Then code was done in pieces bit by bit.
++ The other problem faced was uploading columns and data array was big as we just had 8000 columns and more columns were required to put into file.

 -References you used?